Written By Sam Henselijn

 1. Candy Corn Popcorn

 Combining Candy Corn and Popcorn creates one perfectly sweet and salty treat.
-This one is equally popular with kids and adults.
+This recipe is equally popular with kids and adults.
 Perfect to serve at your Halloween party.

 Step 1